kvshashank/kvshashank.github.io/index.md

 # Bio

 Shashank is a PhD candidate enrolled in the Interdisciplinary Engineering program at Northeastern University, Boston.
 He is advised by Prof. [Auroop R. Ganguly](https://coe.northeastern.edu/people/ganguly-auroop/) and is part of the [Sustainability and Data Sciences Lab](https://web.northeastern.edu/sds/).
-He is currently working as a research intern in the [Computational Sciences and Engineering Division](https://www.ornl.gov/division/csed) at the [Oak Ridge National Laboratory](https://www.ornl.gov/), TN.
+He is currently working as a research intern at the [Climate Change Science Institute](https://www.ornl.gov/ccsi) at [Oak Ridge National Laboratory](https://www.ornl.gov/), TN.
 Shashank completed his Bachelors in Agricultural and Food Engineering and Masters in Financial Engineering from the [Indian Institute of Technology Kharagpur (IIT Kharagpur)](http://www.iitkgp.ac.in/), India in 2015.

 # Selected Awards